 - “Before we get started today, is there anything you think I should know?”
-A mix of #1 and #2, this question gives your prospect the opportunity to discuss information that's important to them -- and may wind up being crucial to your sale.
+A mix of the previous two, this question allows your prospect to discuss information that's important to them — and may wind up being crucial to your sale.

-If a salesperson said to you, “Trust me, I’ve seen your situation a million times -- everything will be fine,” how would you respond?
+If a salesperson told you, “Trust me, I’ve seen your situation a million times — everything will be fine,” how would you respond?

-If you’re savvy, you’ll say, “Oh, really?
+If you’re savvy, you’d say something like, “Oh, really?
 Give me an example.”

 What’s the difference between being controlling and being in control?

 A controlling salesperson is rigid and inflexible.
-He won’t change his approach no matter what his prospect says, because he believes his way is the only way.
+They won’t change their approach no matter what their prospect says — they believe that their way is the only way.
 And guess what?
-He probably doesn’t close a lot of deals.
+They probably don't close a lot of deals.